-Crime Insurance
+Commercial Crime Insurance Explained

 What is crime insurance?

-What types of crime insurance cover are available?
+Types of crime insurance cover

 Employee fraud or fidelity insurance

-Employee fraud (also known as fidelity guarantee) provides protection for financial loss, caused by an employee's criminal or fraudulent behaviour.
+Employee fraud insurance (also known as fidelity guarantee) provides protection for financial loss, caused by an employee's criminal or fraudulent behaviour.

 Third-party fraud insurance

-Third party fraud provides protection for financial loss caused by a third party's criminal or fraudulent behaviour.
+Third party fraud coverage provides protection for financial loss caused by a third party's criminal or fraudulent behaviour.

 Client fraud insurance

-Client fraud provides protection against for financial loss, to the deprivation of a client, caused by an employee's criminal or fraudulent behaviour.
+Client fraud coverage provides protection against for financial loss, to the deprivation of a client, caused by an employee's criminal or fraudulent behaviour.

 Social engineering fraud insurance